 — See Separate Table For Details Of Individual Forecasts

-TOKYO (MNI) – Japan is expected to have posted a current account
+TOKYO (MNI) – Japan’s trade surplus for November is expected to

-forecast of economists surveyed by Market News International.
+the median forecast of analysts surveyed by Market News International.

 The Ministry of Finance will release the data at 0850 JST on